aspiers/git-deps/README.md

 Just copy or symlink `git-deps` so it's anywhere on your `$PATH`.

+If you want to use the graph visualization web server functionality, you will need to install some dependencies:

-To install the required Javascript libraries, you will need [`npm`](https://www.npmjs.com/) installed, and then type:
+*   To install the required Javascript libraries, you will need [`npm`](https://www.npmjs.com/) installed, and then type:

         cd html
         npm install
+*   You will need the [Flask](http://flask.pocoo.org/) Python module installed.

 Usage
 -----